GreenhouseCI/blog.greenhouseci.com/_posts/2014-05-27-ios-testing.md

 ![Project builds]({{ site.url }}/assets/builds.png)

-Now up you will be shown project settings.
-Navigate to build section and hit the rescan button next to branch selection.
+Now the project settings page will be shown in the top.
+Navigate to the build section and hit the rescan button next to branch selection.

 ![Project builds]({{ site.url }}/assets/rescan-ios.png)

-The rescan button triggers our builder to update the configurations and test targets from selected branch.
+The rescan button triggers our builder to update the configurations and test targets from the selected branch.
 This button comes in handy also in situations where you have created a new build conficuration.

-And that's it, no more configuration magic to get the running!
+And that's it, no more configuration magic to get it running!

 The test report screen shows you a simple overview of all passed and failed tests including the failure reason so you can quickly identify what's broken.